2022-23 IUPLR/UIC Mellon Fellows

 Luz Acosta

-Luz Acosta (she/her/ella) was born and raised in Little Village, Chicago to immigrant parents from Durango, Mexico.
-She is a Ph.D. candidate in the Department of Criminology, Law and Justice at the University of Illinois Chicago.
+Dr. Luz Acosta (she/her/ella) is an Assistant Professor in the Department of Sociology, Anthropology, and Criminal Justice at Saint Xavier University.
+She was born and raised in Little Village, Chicago to immigrant parents from Durango, Mexico and earned her Ph.D. from the Department of Criminology, Law and Justice at the University of Illinois Chicago.
 Her research and teaching interests include the carceral state, race and the criminal legal system, the criminalization of marginalized folks, crimmigration, surveillance studies, mass incarceration and racial justice issues.
 Her dissertation project examines the hyper-criminalization of Latinx folks in a predominantly Mexican-American neighborhood of Chicago.
 She has taught at Governors State University and was a recipient of the Diversifying Higher Education Faculty in Illinois Fellowship (2017-21) and the Institute for Research on Race and Public Policy Dissertation Research Grant (2021-22).
 As a proud first generation Mexican-American, she hopes her dissertation “The Hyper-Criminalization of Latinx Folks” provides a lens into the lived experiences of Latinx communities in the USA.

-Luz Acosta’s mentor was Dr. Jennifer Ortiz at Indiana University Southeast.
+Luz Acosta’s mentor: Dr. Jennifer Ortiz at Indiana University Southeast.

 Lisa Jahn Heading link